dajat/gp-policy/README.md

 <img src="https://imgur.com/BliPLK1.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Under Password policies for computer configuration, it has various polices that can be created such as length, age, or complexity of a password.
+Under Password policies for computer configuration, it has various policies that can be created such as length, age, or complexity of a password.
 In this example, we can edit the length of characters for a password by setting the password to have a minimum of 8 characters.
 </p>
 <br />
 <h2>Edit User Configuration Desktop Policy Continued</h2>